utksrivastva/git-guide/README.md

 # git-guide

-- A quick reference to commonly used git commands
+- A comprehensive reference to commonly used git commands